Don-Stevenson/rose-rocket-challenge/README.md

 # Rose Rocket Challenge Front End
 The challenge I set out was to build a working dispatch site to create, update and delete driver tasks.
+I needed to be able to make a drop down to display only a current drivers tasks.
+I needed to create a CSV file based up the driver and for intervals of time (2, 4 days, 1 week and 28 days)

-I used react-calendar-time-line to render a driver's schedule and used cards to handle displaying task details.
+I used react-calendar-time-line to render a driver's schedule and used semantic-ui cards to handle displaying / CRUD of task details.

 I really enjoyed working on this project; I learned a ton and was able to accomplish a lot more than I thought I could!

 Hindsight being 20/20, I realize that I bit off more than I could chew in terms of handling real dates / calendars and the complications that arrise from that.
-That said, I am stand behind my decision try something more difficult because I learned more that way.
+That said, I am stand behind my decision to try something more difficult because I learned more that way.

 ### Things I am really proud of!
 - I learned to use a ton of new libraries! e.g. react-calendar-timeline, moment, date-fns, react-json-to-csv, semantic-ui, etc.
-- Using a reducer to handle the state
+- Using a reducer to handle the state (it's been a while)
-- I chose to handle real dates and display them in a calendar.
-This was really tough, and I am really pleased that I was able to work and use actual dates.
+- I chose to handle real dates and display them in a calendar timeline.
+This was tough, and I am really pleased that I was able to work and use actual dates.
 - Getting a server up and running that persists data!
 - Tackling a full stack project for the first time by myself with minimal input from others
-- Getting some styling done with the react-calendar-timeline!
+- Getting some styling done.
+- Making some decent docs that explain how to install and run this project
+- Getting a friend to install the project sucessfully by only using the docs I worked on.
 - Getting a sense of accomplishment and joy for what I was able to complete in a week!!!

 ### If I had more time (in no particular order) ...

-- hook up the logic for the drivers drop down to display the tasks in the calendar / task cards for the selected driver
-- Schedule doesn't auto update.
+- Calendar Timeline doesn't auto update upon delete a task.
 It requires a refresh of the browser.
 This is certainly fixable within react.
-- impliment the logic in the createDriverCSV helper to render the CSV file for the selected driver
+- Impliment the logic in the createDriverCSV helper to render the CSV file for the selected driver
-- Refactor, Refactor, Refactor!
-- spend more time on the styling and design, especially for mobile
+- Spend more time on the styling and design, especially for mobile
 - Make / Import more helper functions to clean up the code further
-- add maps to the destinations for dispatchers or drivers
+- Add maps to the destinations for dispatchers or drivers
-- take in drivers phone numbers and send out addresses and maps via twillio or other sms service
+- Take in drivers phone numbers and send out taks addresses and maps via twillio or other sms service
-- handled click and drag tasks in the calendar that auto updates the task times
+- Handled click and drag tasks in the calendar that auto updates the task times
+- I could have refectored my code more.

 ### Bugs
 - Bowser may require a resize before the react calendar timeline renders the individual tasks - works fine on Mac's, not so well on linux systems